QlikFreak/evolcon_widgets/README.md

 * If you increase the line width and make the color dynamic, you can create a weird/cool visual cue.

 ## Super Relevant KPI
 Simple KPI...
-Actually it was just an experiment...
+Actually, it was just an experiment...
 It's not thaaaat useful, but it looks cool.
 <p align="center"><img src="https://qlikfreak.files.wordpress.com/2018/02/35_103.png"></p>
+Nothing to explain here.
+Just add your expression and that's it.

 ## History
 * Feb 25, 2018: Initial release.
 New widgets: QlikFreak KPI, Evolcon KPI, Super Relevant KPI.